ContracGuardAI/frontend/docs/architecture/ai-agent.md

   | "jasa_lainnya"         // Other services
 ```

 Each type maps to a specific expert persona and a set of Indonesian regulations used for compliance checking.
+The persona selection is done automatically by `detectContractType()`.